Dave Lawson: Career

 In college, Lawson's friend's mother, who was a casting agent, helped him secure several television commercials for Dr. Pepper and Kmart.
 He was later approached by Nickelodeon Australia about hosting Saturday Nick Television.
 He ended up working with the network for several years, hosting Nick Takes Over Your School (1998), Sarvo (2002) and Camp Orange (2005).
-He also co-hosted the 2006 Nickelodeon Australian Kids' Choice Awards with fellow Sarvo host James Kerley and Sophie Monk for.
+He also co-hosted the 2006 Nickelodeon Australian Kids' Choice Awards with fellow Sarvo host James Kerley and Sophie Monk.

 Lawson had cameo appearances in Neighbours (1999–present) and Blue Heelers (1999–2006), John Safran’s Music Jamboree (2002) and Last Man Standing (2005).
 He also starred in Peter Grayson's film Lucky Day (2002), as well as in Nick Ball and Gus Johnston's comedy short How Much Do You Love Me?
 (2008).
 In 2001, Jolyon Watkins, with whom Lawson had previously worked with, asked the actor to appear in a music video that he was directing for Gerling's "Dust Me Selecta".
 Lawson was paid $400 for his appearance.
 He is also featured in the music videos for Alex Lloyd's "Green" (2003) and Duncan James's "Speed of Life" (2003).

 After leaving Nickelodeon Australia in 2007, Lawson began co-hosting The Dave & Kerley Show with James Kerley in April 2008; the Channel V show aired on Sunday mornings.
 He also hosted and participated in the Ten Network's Guerrilla Gardeners, in which, because of his experience, he was hired primarily "to spin lines to the councils [attempting to stop the show] when they turned up".

 Since 2003, Lawson has appeared in series of Toyota-Australian Football League (AFL) television commercials with fellow comedian Stephen Curry, recreating "legendary moments" from the AFL's history including Michael Long's "flying run" around the Melbourne Cricket Ground in the 1993 Grand Final between Essendon and Carlton.
 The commercials aired every AFL season, immortalizing retired football personalities such as Leo Barry, Peter Hudson, Alex Jesaulenko, Malcolm Bright and Dermott Brereton.

 Lawson appeared on ABC's It's a Date (2013) along with Poh Ling Yeow, and Utopia (2014–2023).

 He is the creator, writer, and host of his own digital talk show called Dave’s Shed Show for which he interviews celebrity guests in his backyard with musical director Mark Wilson and hand puppet Wormie (Stephen Curry).